inspirai/TimeChamber/README.md

 Other training arguments follow [rl_games config parameters](https://github.com/Denys88/rl_games#config-parameters), you can change them in `timechamber/tasks/train/*.yaml`.
 There are some specific arguments for self-play training:

-- `num_agents`: Set the agents number for Ant Battle environment, it should larger than 1.
+- `num_agents`: Set the number of agents for Ant Battle environment, it should be larger than 1.
 - `op_checkpoint`: Set to path to the checkpoint to load initial opponent agent policy.
   If it's empty, opponent agent will use random policy.
-- `update_win_rate`: Win_rate threshold to add the current policy to opponent's player_pool.
+- `update_win_rate`: Win_rate threshold to add the current policy to opponent's player pool.
 - `player_pool_length`: The max size of player pool, following FIFO rules.
 - `games_to_check`: Warm up for training, the player pool won't be updated until the current policy plays such number of games.